 Member at Large

-CASLI's "How Do I Become a Member" webpage includes all the necessary information and forms to become a member of ASLIA.
+See the "How Do I Become a Member" section on the CASLI website.
+It includes all the information and forms to become a member of ASLIA.

 Individuals who are currently enrolled in an interpreter education program.
 Student members are included on ASLIA's email distribution list and have access to the Members Only section on the website.